CPI vs RPI inflation: what is the difference between ONS measures?

 What is CPI inflation?

-To measure the CPI each month, the ONS looks at around 180,000 prices of 730 typical goods and services to see how prices have changed.
-This 'shopping basket' of items is reviewed each year to ensure the statistic keeps up with people's ever-evolving spending habits.
+To measure CPI each month, the ONS looks at around 180,000 prices across almost 750 typical goods and services to see how prices have changed.
+This shopping basket is reviewed each year to ensure the statistic keeps up with people's evolving spending habits.

-As well as showing you how much your bills and purchases have gone up or down in price over the past year, the CPI has a real-world impact on some day-to-day costs.
-For example, September's CPI plays a key roll in setting the state pension and other benefits, like Universal Credit.
-Here are other things the CPI sets and influences:
+As well as showing you how much your bills and purchases have gone up or down in price over the past year, CPI has a real-world impact on some day-to-day costs.
+For example, September's CPI can play a key role in setting the state pension and other benefits like Universal Credit, public sector pensions and statutory sick pay.

 What is RPI inflation?

-Where it does still have relevance is when it comes to setting cost increases for some bills and services.
-For example, it is used by the government to set annual rail ticket price increases, and also sets particular levies, like road tax.
+Where RPI does still have relevance is when it comes to setting cost increases for some bills and services.
+For example, it is used by the government to set annual rail ticket price increases.
+It is also used to set levies like road tax.
 Here are some of the other things RPI sets or influences:

 • Tobacco duty